 Plus, you’ll have the protection of a cooling-off period (unless you purchase just days before the auction) and won’t be bound to the sale if you can’t get the finance approved – luxuries that aren’t afforded to those who purchase at auction.

-It is possible to lose out when buying prior to auction.
+It is possible to lose out when buying prior to the auction.

-If the market is indeed flat, and the property is passed in, you could find yourself in an excellent position to negotiate a discounted sales price with the seller and might score the property for thousands less than you had been prepared to offer pre-auction.
+If the market is flat, and the property is passed in at auction, you could find yourself in an excellent position to negotiate a discounted sales price with a disheartened seller and might score the property for thousands less than you had been prepared to offer pre-auction.

 This is one of those “roll of the dice” type factors – you have no way of knowing if the property will attract a swathe of bidders, although it’s worth noting that a lengthy period on market, a previous failed auction or a discounted price guide are all good indicators that you won’t have a lot of competition for the home.